Sacred Destinations

 How to Use This Site

-You can browse religious places by country or by category using the top menu or our main category page.
-You can also search for keywords using the box at the top of every page or on the search page.
-To introduce you to some sites you may not know about, there are rotating photos on the home page and in our Google photo gadget.
+You can browse religious places by country or by category using the top menu or the category page.
+You can also search for keywords using the box at the top of every page.
+To introduce you to some sites you may not know about, you can browse random sites via thumbnails on the home page.

 I hope you enjoy this website, and happy exploring!
 Questions or comments?
 Contact me here.